 Surfing For Autism is an Autism Spectrum Disorder awareness event held each Summer on the Outer Banks of NC that provides our participants with an amazing experience and opportunity to surf.
 Each participant is partnered with two surfers and a skilled therapist or teacher who are well educated in the special needs of people with autism.
 Together, they experience paddling, surfing, and other creative ways to have fun in the sun.

 is to offer individuals and families impacted by Autism Spectrum Disorder a supportive environment to connect and share by creating opportunities to experience the therapeutic benefits of surfing.
-Through these opportunities, Surfing for Autism is also creating a greater awareness and a deeper understanding of ASD within the community.
+Surfing for Autism is also creating a greater understanding of ASD through a variety of supports and activities within the community.

 is to involve individuals with autism, their families, siblings, caregivers, therapeutic professionals, surfers, and the larger community in an inclusive, comprehensive, and compassionate experience which celebrates the therapeutic benefits of surfing.